 Until such time as the Company's biotechnology therapeutic products are approved and available for sale, the Company's liquidity requirements will be dependent on its ability to raise additional financing by selling additional equity, from common share purchase warrant and stock option exercise proceeds, from licensing agreements or strategic collaborations and / or from securing credit facilities.
 The Company's future financing will depend on many factors, including, but not limited to, market conditions which are not within the Company's control and the market acceptance of its products.
-No assurance can be given that any such additional financing will be available or that, if available, it can be obtained on terms favourable to the Company.
-See Note 11 - Capital Risk Management and Note 12 - Financial Instruments and Risk Management.
+No assurance can be given that any such additional financing will be available or that, if available, it can be obtained on terms favorable to the Company.
+See Note 13 - Capital Risk Management and Note 14 - Financial Instruments and Risk Management to the Company's interim condensed consolidated financial statements for the three and nine months ended July 31, 2020.